JstnMcBrd/eslint-config/README.md

 #### No Prettier

 - Does not use [Prettier](https://prettier.io/)
-	- It's good to be standardized and opinionated, but I find Prettier to be inflexible to the point of dogmatism.
+	- It's good to be standardized and opinionated, but I find Prettier to be inflexible and dogmatic.
 I created this package to enforce my own dogmatic opinions instead.
-	- There's an interesting debate between the purposes of formatters and linters.
+	- There's an interesting debate about the purposes of formatters versus linters.
 Strict formatters often erase context encoded in code style, so flexibility can be useful for retaining the intent of the programmer.
 	- For another perspective, see Anthony Fu's [blog post](https://antfu.me/posts/why-not-prettier) on the subject.

 ## Semantic versioning